Is it me, or is the euro having trouble sustaining bullish momentum these days?

 France: Le Pen vs. Macron vs. Fillon

-Latest opinion polls in France show right wing leader of National Front Marine Le Pen breezing through the first round of voting in April 23.
+The latest opinion polls in France show the right-wing leaders of National Front Marine Le Pen breezing through the first round of voting on April 23.
 She’s expected to get 26 points, a full five points ahead of pro-EU, former economy minister Emmanuel Macron’s 21 points.
-François Fillon, a centre-right candidate, is trailing with 20 points.
+François Fillon, a center-right candidate, is trailing with 20 points.

 The second round on May 7 is bound to be more interesting, with polls widely favoring Macron (62) against Le Pen (38) should he win in April.
 Second-round odds aren’t looking too shabby for Fillon either, as he got 57 against Le Pen’s 43.

 After electing former foreign minister Frank Walter Steinmeier as President on Sunday, Germany’s voters will now focus on the federal elections on September 24.

 Market players have their eyes on right-wing Alternative for Germany (AfD), which is headed by Frauke Petry and is expected to get enough votes to finally win seats in the Bundestag after failing to meet the 5% threshold in 2013.

 Attention is also on the Social Democratic Party (SPD) under Martin Schulz, a former head of the European Parliament and is a strong contender against Merkel and her Christian Democratic Union (CDU).
 The SPD is already under Merkel’s “grand coalition,” but Schulz has positioned himself as a straight-talking, anti-elite “outsider” who favors the common man.

 Latest polls by Forsa put CDU with 34% of the votes, closely followed by the SPD (31%) and then the AfD (9%).